Bible Crafts - Hannah

 Matching Hands Bible Lesson Introduction

 Preparation: Before class cut out different sizes and colors of praying hand shapes making only two of them the same size.
 Make the matching hand a different color than all the rest so that you will know it is the matching hand.
 Cut out pictures from magazines of different things like animals, houses, cars, computers, etc. (or use the printable patterns.)
 Also cut out a baby boy picture and glue it onto the praying hand that is the matching hand shape of a different color than all the rest of the hand shapes.
 Hide the hands around your room, but keep the matching hand shape aside to use during the lesson.
-(Printable patterns available to members on The Resource Room and as an instant download.)
+(Printable patterns available to members on The Resource Room and as an instant download above.)

 What do you do when you want something really bad?
 Maybe you saw something on TV that you really wanted.
 What did you do to try and get that thing?
 Did you ask your parents to buy it for you?
 What did you do if they said no?
 Did you beg or plead for them to buy it for you?
 Did you say, "Please, please, please"?
 Did you cry if they said no?
 What might your parents say when you ask them for something?
 They might say yes, or they might say no, or they might say wait.